Seat Ateca insurance group

 - Your credit history and job

 How can I save on my Seat Ateca premiums?

 - Limit your car usage (where possible).
-Occasionally deciding to take journeys by foot or public transport, rather than using your car, you’ll reduce your annual mileage and be given a discount on your premium.
+By occasionally deciding to take journeys by foot or public transport, rather than using your car, you’ll reduce your annual mileage and be given a discount on your premium.

 - Pay annually rather than monthly.
 While it might be difficult for some people to part with a large sum of money in one go, you’ll save money on your car insurance by paying annually.
 This is because is you eliminate the possibility of being charged interest on monthly repayments.